People cross country skiing with running dogs.

 The Chuitna is an important salmon river in the region.
 In 2009, the Chuitna River was the only river on the west side of Cook Inlet open to king salmon fishing, due to low returns elsewhere.
 Based on the threat of the proposed mine, American Rivers placed the Chuitna on its most endangered rivers list in 2007.

 Coal mines are required to reclaim the land after mining, which generally includes regrading to approximate the original surface contour, and establishing plant cover.
 Ecosystem standards such as salmon habitat and wetland characteristics are not necessarily included, so the post-mining land may not have the same habitat values as the current land.
-Based on this, a group of Chuitna opponents applied to have the land designated as "Unsuitable Lands" for mining by the Alaska Department of Natural Resources.
-The application was denied.
+Based on this, a group of Chuitna opponents applied to have the land designated as “Unsuitable Lands” for mining by the Alaska Department of Natural Resources.
+The application was denied then reconsidered, then rejected in 2011.

 Burning coal creates a number of toxic byproducts, including solid waste such as fly ash, and atmospheric pollutants such as nitrogen oxides and mercury.
 The coal from Chuitna will create additional pollution that may impact waterways, wildlife, or human health wherever it is burned.